harumuki/dotnetthoughts.github.io/_posts/2017-02-18-how-to-use-log4net-with-aspnetcore-for-logging.md

 ---
 This post is about using Log4Net with ASP.NET Core for implementing logging.
 The Apache log4net library is a tool to help the programmer output log statements to a variety of output targets. log4net is a port of the excellent Apache log4j™ framework to the Microsoft® .NET runtime.
 We have kept the framework similar in spirit to the original log4j while taking advantage of new features in the .NET runtime.

-First you need to add the reference of log4net libarary in project.json file.
+First you need to add the reference of log4net library in project.json file.
 I am using `"log4net":"2.0.7"`.
 Now you can write code using log4net.
 I am writing the code in Program.cs file.
-Unline ASP.NET, log4net doesn't support the attribute for loading the configuration, so you need to load the configuration manually.
+Unlike ASP.NET, log4net doesn't support the attribute for loading the configuration, so you need to load the configuration manually.
 Here is a sample log4net configuration file I am using, which will log in a file using `FileAppender`.
 I am logging all the information.
 You can find more information about logging providers and levels in the log4net documentation.

 {% highlight XML %}
 <?xml version="1.0" encoding="utf-8" ?>